hubblec4/mpvMatroska/README.md

 All you have to do is copy the mpvMatroska folder into the mpv-scripts folder.

-It is also possible to use mpvMatroska as a single script, in which case the required modules must be available in mpv `~~/script-modules/` folder.

 ### uosc

 mpvMatroska uses the GUI from [uosc](https://github.com/tomasklaen/uosc) to display lists and buttons.